eminberkayd/pixel-game/README.md

 ## Peexel

-Peexel is an interactive real-time pixel art game that allows users to collaboratively color a 100x100 pixel grid.
+[peexel](http://peexel.xyz) is an interactive real-time pixel art game that allows users to collaboratively color a 100x100 pixel grid.
 Built with a modern tech stack, this project demonstrates the seamless integration of ReactJS for the frontend, Golang for the backend, Redis for efficient data management, and WebSockets for real-time communication.

 #### Key Features: